Automatic continuity, unique Polish topologies, and Zariski topologies on monoids and clones: Classical monoids

 Since $S$ is semitopological, it now suffices to show that $U=\set{f \in S}{ff^{-1}/\rho= 1_S/\rho}$ is clopen.
 We will do so by showing that $U$ is a union of classes of the open equivalence relation $\rho$.
 Let $f\in U$, i.e. $ff^{-1}/\rho=1_S/\rho$.
 Since $\rho$ is Vagner-Preston, either $tt^{-1}/\rho=1_S/\rho$ for all $t\in f/\rho$ or $ft/\rho=f/\rho$ for all $t\in S$.
 In the first case, clearly $f/\rho \subseteq U$.
 In the second case $t\in f/\rho$ implies that

 and so, again, $f/\rho\subseteq U$, as required. \end{proof}

-\begin{theorem}\thlabel{thm-inverse-submonoids} If $S$ is a $T_0$ semitopological inverse monoid, then the following are equivalent: \begin{enumerate}[\rm (i)] \item there is a sequence $\set{\rho_i}{i\in \N}$ of right Vagner-Preston congruences on $S$, each with countably many classes, such that the set $\set{s/\rho_i, (s/\rho_i) ^ {-1}}{s\in S,\ i\in \N}$ is a subbasis for the topology on $S$;
+\begin{theorem} If $S$ is a $T_0$ semitopological inverse monoid, then the following are equivalent: \begin{enumerate}[\rm (i)] \item there is a sequence $\set{\rho_i}{i\in \N}$ of right Vagner-Preston congruences on $S$, each with countably many classes, such that the set $\set{s/\rho_i, (s/\rho_i) ^ {-1}}{s\in S,\ i\in \N}$ is a subbasis\footnote{The term ``subbasis'' cannot be replaced with ``basis'' here, unlike in \cref{theorem-luke-1}.} for the topology on $S$;

 \item $S$ is topologically isomorphic to an inverse subsemigroup of $I_{\N}$ with the topology $\mathcal{I}_4$;

 \item $S$ is topologically isomorphic to an inverse submonoid of $I_{\N}$ with the topology $\mathcal{I}_4$. \end{enumerate} \end{theorem}